HandsOnDataViz/book/docs/HandsOnDataViz.md

     `(21747 - 21540)/21540 = 0.0096 = 0.96%`.

-3. Create a Google Sheets column chart in the same sheet using the *default* settings, although we never automatically accept them as the best representation of the truth.
+3. Create a Google Sheets column chart in the same sheet using the *default* settings, although we never blindly accept them as the best representation of the truth.
 In the *data* sheet, select the two columns, and go to *Insert &gt; Chart*, as you learned when we introduced [charts with Google Sheets in Chapter 7](chart-google.html).
 The tool should recognize your data and automatically produce a column chart, as shown in the left side of Figure <a href="#fig:gdp-baseline-merged">15.1</a>.
 In this default